National Health Service Lottery

 The National Health Service Lottery was a failed lottery scheme designed to provide funding for the National Health Service in the United Kingdom.
-The scheme progressed as far as a trial in May 1988, but the draw was cancelled at the last minute on legal grounds, and the 43,000 people who took part had their money refunded.
+The scheme progressed as far as a trial in May 1988, but the scheme was cancelled at the last minute under threat of legal action, and the 43,000 people who took part in the first draw had their money refunded.

 Background

-The lottery, which was a national equivalent of earlier localised lotteries in support of hospital services, had a jackpot of £200,000, and even progressed as far as the issuing of tickets and a prize draw in May 1988.
+The lottery, which was a national equivalent of earlier localised lotteries in support of hospital services, had a jackpot of £200,000, and progressed as far as the issuing of tickets and a prize draw in May 1988.
 The scheme was approved by Prime Minister Margaret Thatcher in April 1988, and it was estimated that a single draw could have raised up to £500,000 for the NHS.

 Cancellation

 Although the National Health Lottery scheme was based upon earlier localised lotteries designed to generate funds for health services, by becoming national in scope, the scheme contravened the Lotteries and Amusements Act 1976.
 The scheme was referred to the Director of Public Prosecutions by the Gaming Board of Great Britain on 16 May 1988, halting the lottery before the first winner could be announced.

 The Attorney-General, Sir Patrick Mayhew reported in the House of Commons in July 1988 that letters were written on 23 and 24 May to the company responsible for running the lottery indicating that the director would request police inquiries if the lottery draw took place.

 The issue later appeared at Prime Minister's Questions on 27 October 1988:

 Mr. Janner: "Does the Prime Minister recall recently endorsing a lottery intended to benefit the grossly under-resourced National Health Service and then having to remove her endorsement when the lottery turned out to be illegal?
 Is she proposing to endorse a further lottery launched today for the same purpose, which appears to be illegal under both current and intended legislation?"

 Margaret Thatcher: If something is illegal, one cannot possibly endorse it...On that particular private sector lottery, the advice was that as far as could be seen it was legal.
 When the advice came that it was illegal, of course one did not endorse it.
 I have not the slightest intention of having a national lottery organised by the Government.
 I disapprove of them.